nju-websoft/ContEA/README.md

 $ bash run.sh
 ```

 In our work, we set 𝛼 = 0.1, 𝛽 = 0.1, 𝑚 = 500, 𝜆 = 2.0.
 Both entity and relation dimension are 100.
-GNN layer number of encoder is 2.
-We use grid search on ContEA to find optimal hyperparameters.
-The ranges/values of important variables are:
+GNN layer number of the encoder is 2.
+We use grid search on important hyperparameters to find optimal values.
+They are:

 | Hyperparameter      | Values |
 | :---        |    :----:   |